mekaeel-m/deltahacks2026/README.md

 4. Run the frontend (React) from `front-end/`.
 5. Connect your webcam and begin a session.

-## Contributing
-We welcome contributions!
-Please open issues or submit pull requests for bug fixes, new features, or documentation improvements.

 ## License
 This project is licensed under the MIT License.